HazeOver Productivity Tips & Tricks

 Improve Dimming Accuracy and Responsiveness

-You can improve the experience by letting HazeOver use OS X Accessibility features of your Mac.
-HazeOver will instantly react when you switch between windows.
-It will also disable itself when you click on the Desktop.
+You can improve your experience by letting HazeOver use Accessibility features of your Mac.
+HazeOver will instantly react when you switch between windows and detect a focused window or Desktop even more reliably.
 Here are detailed instructions:

 Adjust Intensity with Scrolling Gesture